Takeaway: In most ways, the world is better now than it ever has been.

 Upside is a very good follow up to Wright’s first book, Christians are Hate Filled Hypocrites and other Lies You’ve Been Told.
 Wright has the same basic point, to objectively look at the statistics and try to separate the hype and doom-sayers from reality.
 In the first book, Wright shows that while there indeed are problems with the church, the church is not going to end in this generation and that most people do not hate Christians.

-In Upside, Wright looks at the state of the world.
-In general, Wright takes a longer view of the issues and sees real improvement.
+In Upside, Wright looks at the general state of the world.
+Wright takes a long view of the issues and sees real improvement.
 Early in the book he shows that most people view the best historic decade as the one that they spent their 20s.
 So if you were born in the 1960s, you would view the 1980s as the best decade.
 We have a relatively short view of the world, so humans in general always think things are getting worse, because the our lives are always getting more complex.

 Economically, in spite of this short-term economic problem, the average family in the US has about twice as much income (inflation adjusted) as in 1950 and much more than in 1900.
 In health areas, many diseases are significantly decreased, while there are others (like cancer and AIDS) that have increased.